mlehotay/ier/IER/IER-art.md

 > **Beauty is the felt signature of unusually coherent intrinsic constraint.**

-More precisely, beauty corresponds to:
+More precisely, beauty corresponds to configurations in which:

-* high global integration
+* global integration is high without brittleness
-* low fragmentation
-* rich constraint without overload
+* constraint is rich without overload
-* resolution without collapse
+* resolution pathways are available without trivialization
-* stability within the coherent constraint window
+* coherence is stabilized within a viable constraint window
+* re-entry is invited because the organization remains dynamically “livable”

-This explains why beauty:
+This explains why beauty often:

 * feels meaningful
-* feels “right”
+* feels “right” or inevitability-shaped
 * resists paraphrase
-* invites re-entry
+* invites repetition and sustained attention

-Beauty is a **regime property**, not a feature of objects.
+Crucially (IER Principle 10):
+**felt inevitability is not epistemic authority**.
+Beauty can be compelling without being truth-tracking.

 ---